top of page

 Canon Log 3 is preferred due to its forgiving nature, allowing more flexibility in pushing shadows and clipping highlights without degrading the image quality.

-DaVinci Resolve, a powerful and free video editing software, offers an extensive range of tools for colour grading.
+DaVinci Resolve, a powerful and free video editing software, offers an extensive range of tools for colour grading your Canon footage.
 All these features come at no cost, making it an ideal choice for filmmakers and video editors on a budget.
-So download the software today and start your Colour Grading journey
+So download the software today and start your Colour Grading journey!

 CHECK OUT SOME OF SHOOTLAB'S RECENT POSTS